Field guideNSS Background Remover

 For an app whose tools run real machine-learning models in the browser, the JavaScript is often the smaller half of the weight problem.
 A background-removal model is tens to hundreds of megabytes — far larger than any code chunk — and the single most important deferral in the whole app is making sure that model does not download until a tool that needs it is actually used.
 A visitor who lands on a tool that needs no model should never trigger a model download, and even on a tool that does, the model fetch should begin when the user commits to an action, not on page load, so the interface is usable while it streams in.

 This is a different mechanism from code-splitting but the same principle: pay for the heavy thing only when the heavy thing is needed.
 The models cache after first download, so the cost is paid once and the tool works offline afterward — but that first-use timing is what keeps the initial experience light.
 Treating the model as just another lazily-loaded asset, gated behind genuine intent and accompanied by an honest progress indicator, is what lets a privacy-first on-device app stay fast to open despite carrying capabilities that would be impossible to ship eagerly.
-The broader story of why those models live on the device at all is in /product-blog/how-big-are-browser-ai-models-and-why.
+The broader story of why those models live on the device at all is in How big are in-browser AI models (and why size matters).

 Prefetching: hiding the latency you just created